 David, hearing his men's distress and mutinous cries while battling his own grief at the capture of his two wives, cried out to God for guidance.

 "Should I pursue this raiding party?"

-"Pursue them," God replied.
 "You will overtake them, and without fail you will recover all."